SKopecz/PositiveIntegrators.jl/docs/src/convergence.md

 # [Experimental convergence order of MPRK schemes](@id convergence_mprk)

-In this tutorial we check that the implemented MPRK schemes have the expected order of convergence.
+In this tutorial, we check that the implemented MPRK schemes have the expected order of convergence.

 ## Conservative production-destruction systems